rixper0/Basic-Payment-App/README.md

-## Built a basic version of paytm as my first decent big project with help of harkirat singh cohort-2 and built the frontend by myself

-This project is like a simulator for payment app where you can send money to users This consists auth using jwts and has mongoDB transactions This have signin and signup and user lists, and has transaction simulations where we can send money to other users --the readme is copied but not false
+A simplified Paytm clone — my first major project, created during Harkirat Singh's Cohort-2, with frontend developed independently

+This project acts as a basic simulation of a payment application, allowing users to transfer money to one another.
+It features authentication via JWTs and uses MongoDB for handling transactions.
+The app includes user registration and login, displays a list of users, and supports simulated money transfers between accounts.